RishiRajKhanna2001/Flight-Booking-Backend/readme.md

  `````
 - Once you have added your db config as listed above go to the source folder from your terminal and execute
     " npx sequelize db:create "
+    and the execute npx sequelize " npx sequelize db:migrate ".

+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+- A flight belongs to one airplane , but one airplane can be used in mutiple flights.
+- A city has many airport , but one airport belong to one city.
+- One airport can have many flights , but one flight belongs to one airport.